 Permian Basin Area Foundation (the Foundation) is a Texas non-profit corporation classified by the Internal Revenue Service as tax-exempt under Section 501(c)(3) and as a non-private foundation under Section 509(a)(1) of the Internal Revenue Code (the Code).
 The Foundation is a community foundation that primarily serves West Texas.
-In partnership with many donors, the Foundation facilitates the creation of permanent charitable funds and provides grants to address community needs and enrich the quality of life in the Permian Basin and scholarships for higher education.
+In partnership with many donors, the Foundation facilitates the creation of permanent charitable funds and provides grants to address community needs and enrich the quality of life in West Texas communities and scholarships for higher education.

 The accompanying consolidated financial statements include the accounts of West Texas Heritage Holdings, Inc., a Type 1 supporting organization which was established in 2010.
-As of December 31, 2020 and 2019, the balances of West Texas Heritage Holdings, Inc. primarily included a limited partnership interest and cash.
+As of December 31, 2020, the balances of West Texas Heritage Holdings, Inc. primarily included a limited partnership interest and cash.
+During 2021, the partnership interest was liquidated.
 All significant intercompany accounts and transactions have been eliminated.